tjbeachjr/slack-notifier-jenkins-sl/readme.md

 * SLACK_DOMAIN          Slack team domain.
 Slack channel for sending the notification.
 If not set, the global jenkins configuration will be used.
 * SLACK_CREDENTIALS:    Identifier of the credentials entry stored in the Jenkins's credential store.
 If not set, the global jenkins configuration will be used.
 * CHANGE_LIST:          Includes the change list.
 False by default.
 * TEST_SUMMARY:         Includes the test summary.
-False by default
+False by default.
 * NOTIFY_SUCCESS:       If true, all succeeded builds will be notified.
+False by default.
+* BUILD_PARAMETERS:     Include the build parameters.
+False by default.
 ```

 ## API Definition